 Crossing the Pacific from Santiago to Sydney begs for a Business Class seat.
 The 14-hour flight crosses the dateline which can wreak havoc on your body clock.

 If you can make it work, Business Class is the way to go.
 You can get yourself seated in the pointy end of the plane for under 100,000 Qantas Frequent Flyer points.

-Our Developer, Leonardo Gallardo, recently flew QF28 from Santiago to Sydney and filled us in on how Qantas Business Class stacks up.
+One of our developers, Leonardo Gallardo, recently flew on QF28 from Santiago to Sydney and filled us in on how Qantas Business Class stacks up.

 Route: Santiago, Chile to Sydney, Australia

 When: 16 November 2017 and 7 June 2018